belle2/basf2/online_book/basf2/fei.rst

 and the ``neutralB`` argument to False.
 The same applies to the ``hadronic`` and ``semileptonic`` arguments, set ``hadronic=True`` and ``semileptonic=False`` as you will only reconstruct B mesons in hadronic decay channels.
+You should also enable B meson decay channels involving baryons with the ``baryonic=True`` argument as this increases efficiency.

 .. admonition:: Exercise
     :class: exercise stacked